Stefano Maderno

 Mature Works

 The sculpture of St Cecilia firmly established Maderno's reputation in his time and in 1607 he was elected to the Accademia di San Luca, the Academy of Fine Arts in Rome.
 In the process he became the leading sculptor of his generation in Rome, working on the dividing line between Mannerism and Baroque, and rivalled in his prime only by Camillo Mariani.
-Other important commissions he carried out include: the marble sculpture of Prudence for the tomb of Cardinal Alessandrino (Church of Santa Maria sopra Minerva, Rome); the large scale marble bas-relief of Rudolf II attacking the Turks for the tomb of Pope Paul V (1608–15, Church of Santa Maria Maggiore); of less importance is the statue of St. Charles Borromeo in the church of S. Lorenzo in Damaso; the figure of St. Peter for the facade of the Palazzo del Quirinale in Rome; the decorative figures of putti in the Sistine Chapel of Santa Maria Maggiore; and the reclining figures of Peace and Justice for the altar at the church of Santa Maria della Pace.
+Other important commissions he carried out include: the marble sculpture of Prudence for the tomb of Cardinal Alessandrino (Church of Santa Maria sopra Minerva, Rome); the large scale marble relief sculpture of Rudolf II attacking the Turks for the tomb of Pope Paul V (1608–15, Church of Santa Maria Maggiore); of less importance is the statue of St. Charles Borromeo in the church of S. Lorenzo in Damaso; the statue of St. Peter for the facade of the Palazzo del Quirinale in Rome; the decorative figures of putti in the Sistine Chapel of Santa Maria Maggiore; and the reclining figures of Peace and Justice for the altarpiece at the church of Santa Maria della Pace.

 Last Years